 What emotional support are you offering patients?

-We know that struggling to conceive is emotional challenging, and that many patients feel their anxiety about fertility treatment has been amplified by the current situation.
+We know that struggling to conceive can be emotionally challenging, and that many patients feel their anxiety about fertility treatment has been amplified by the current situation.
 We want all our patients to be able to access much-needed support during this truly difficult and uncertain time.
 As always, counselling is free and available to everyone at CARE, and our specialist fertility counsellors offer their appointments online if you prefer – please get in touch with your local clinic to find out more and to book an appointment.
 One of our counsellors has also written a blog about how counselling can help process your emotions during COVID-19.

 Our dedicated Patient Support Coordinator is also continuing her support group by Skype, as well as continuing to help patients with the CARE Buddy system, where you can share your journey with another patient.

 We also post lots of information about support and physical and emotional wellbeing on our website and social media, including blogs and videos from fertility experts.

 Of course, our team members available to support you and answer your questions during this difficult time – please contact your local clinic or our patient enquiry team, and we’ll do everything possible to support you.